rpbouman/huey/README.md

   The <a href="https://data.lacity.org/api/views/ajiv-uc63/rows.csv?accessType=DOWNLOAD" target="_blank" rel="noopener noreferrer">raw CSV data</a> provides the number of flight operations, as well as a timestamp and various attributes that describe the flight, such as whether it is an arrival or departure; a charter or a scheduled flight, and whether it is a domestic or an international flight.
   The report demonstrates the following Huey features:
   - Reporting Period timestamp is correctly detected from the CSV data as `TIMESTAMP` type by the DuckDB CSV reader
-  - Huey year and month derivations are applied on the row axis to produce a clear temporal breakdown
+  - Huey year and month [derived attributes](#derived-attributes) are applied on the row axis to produce a clear temporal breakdown
   - Flight type and Arrival/Departure are placed on the columns axis
   - Domestic/International is placed on the filters axis, showing all filter values in an expanded state.
 This lets you slicde the data by checking/unchecking the checkbox for a specific filter value
   - The sum of the flight operations appears in the cells